Believe it or not, the Reserve Bank of India (RBI) has barred Indian banks from serving Bitcoins & cryptocurrency exchanges.

 Here, I want to discuss the implications of the step by the Indian government and also how the scenario might play out in the coming days/weeks as well as long-term.

 We acknowledge that the issue of Bitcoin and cryptocurrency regulation has been a persistent and painful problem due to its decentralized nature.
-Also, we empathize with the fact that government has done this to protect Indian consumers who are rather ignorant and often lack sufficient education regarding many obvious crypto-related MLM scams.
+Also, we empathize with the fact that the government has done this to protect Indian consumers who are rather ignorant and often lack sufficient education regarding many obvious crypto-related MLM scams.
 The classic example is one of Amit Bhardwaj who scammed Indians as well as other people around the world.

 But do you think RBI’s reaction is justified?